Diego Guzmán de Silva

 Diego Guzmán de Silva (Ciudad Rodrigo, c.
 1520 - Venice, 1577) was a Spanish canon and diplomat.
 He served as ambassador to England (then under Elizabeth I), the Republic of Genoa and the Republic of Venice.

+Guzman saw that Elizabeth I wore a miniature portrait of Mary, Queen of Scots, on a chain at her waist in April 1566.
+He wrote a number of letters describing the arrival of Mary, Queen of Scots, in England in May 1568, and the efforts of French and Scottish diplomats on her behalf.

+Depictions

+Guzman is depicted as the ambassador of Spain to Britain during the reign of Edward VI in Becoming Elizabeth.